Deltares/iMOD-Documentation/README.md

 [reStructuredText extension](https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext)
 to render reStructuredText on the side in the editor.

+Next step is installing the required python packages `sphinx`, `sphinx-gallery`, `pydata-sphinx-theme` in a local python environment.

-Once it is installed, you can press **CTRL + K V** to render a preview on the side.
+Once everything is installed,
+you can press **CTRL+K CTRL+R** to render a preview on the side.
 This allows for writing the documentation with a preview at runtime.